 Shawn Anthony, MD, MBA, is an Assistant Professor of Sports Medicine and Orthopedic Surgery at the Icahn School of Medicine at Mount Sinai.
 Dr. Anthony completed his orthopedic surgery training at the Harvard Orthopedic Residency Program and his fellowship training in Sports Medicine and Shoulder Surgery at the Hospital for Special Surgery in New York City.
 He has worked with the New York Knicks Basketball team and the New York Red Bulls Soccer teams, as well as New York Public School Athletic League high school football.
 Dr. Anthony currently serves as an orthopedic consultant to the USTA, and he is a player-physician for the U.S. Open Tennis Championships.
 Dr. Anthony holds multiple U.S. patents on cutting-edge orthopedic technologies.

-Alexis Chiang Colvin, MD, is an Associate Professor of Sports Medicine at the Icahn School of Medicine at Mount Sinai in the Leni and Peter W. May Department of Orthopedic Surgery.
+Alexis Chiang Colvin, MD, serves as the Chief Medical Officer for the USTA and is the team physician for the U.S. Fed Cup team.
+She has extensive experience treating collegiate, Olympic, and professional athletes.
+Dr. Colvin is an Associate Professor of Sports Medicine at the Icahn School of Medicine at Mount Sinai in the Leni and Peter W. May Department of Orthopedic Surgery.
 She is a specialist in the treatment of sports-related injuries of the knee, shoulder, and hip.
-Dr. Colvin has extensive experience treating both collegiate and professional athletes, including the Pittsburgh Steelers and Penguins, and collegiate athletes.
 She has served as a physician at the United States Olympic Training Center in Colorado Springs, Colorado.
-Dr. Colvin currently serves as the Chief Medical Officer of the USTA; she is a physician at the U.S. Open and team physician for the U.S. Fed Cup tennis team.

 James Gladstone, MD, is Co-Chief of the Sports Medicine Service and Associate Professor of Orthopedic Surgery at the Icahn School of Medicine at Mount Sinai.
 He is a leading expert in the treatment of sports injuries, in particular those of the knee and shoulder.
 Dr. Gladstone currently serves as the Medical Advisor to the U.S. Davis Cup tennis team, and he is orthopedic consultant to the U.S. Open tennis tournament and National Football League officials.
 He is also the team physician for a college and public high school football teams in the New York City metropolitan area.
 Dr. Gladstone leads lectures and teaches orthopedic surgeons, and he is widely published.